11. Matrices and Other Arraysļ

 ) with a pinch of salt.

-An S4 class can formally be registered by means of a call to setClass.
+An S4 class can formally be registered through a call to setClass.
+For instance:

 library("methods") # in the case where it is not auto-loaded